captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
-(Backing out of the office, embarrassed) Definitely flamenco.
+Definitely flamenco.

-(As the lights cross, Ren moves to join Ted in the dimly lit living room.
-She pulls her laptop out of her bag and sits down, very pensive.
-Lights tighten on her as she begins to work.
-We hear rain start to thrum against the windowpanes.
-Distant traffic sounds fade in.
-Ren speaks softly, intently, as she writes.)

 ---

 ## REN:
 “Interior.
 Hotel room.
 Dusk. … The room is quiet and full of shadow.
 It’s the eleventh day.

+---

 The sound of rain drumming steadily against the windows.
 Serena sits on the bed alone.
 It’s clear that she’s been there, waiting, for quite a while.

+---

 She checks her phone for the time.
 Five-thirty.
 Her expression says it all.
 He’s not coming… he’s not coming… he’s not coming.”

-(The lights fade on her but she remains silhouetted in the dim light.
-Ted and Ren move to assume the positions they occupied during the final scene of Act I. Elsewhere, Olivia and Fallon enter a separate light.)

 ---